-If you have kids and foam paper around, this one is super easy to make.
-The foam paper holds the shape well and is very similar to the real-life petals.
+This one is another complicated looking flower that is super easy to make.
+Thicker cardstock paper holds the shape well and is very similar to the real-life petals.

 I wanted to include a basic flower and so this is what this tutorial is about.
 You can use these simple flowers for a lot of different decor and craft projects.

 I wanted to find a way to make these giant wall flowers faster.
 I finally found a way to use my stapler on these flowers to make the process go a little faster.

 I think Magnolias are so beautiful.
 Now I found a way to make them on my Cricut Machine.